 Chef Bob Compton

 Bob Compton, Executive Chef, of The Mebane Downtown Table.
 Bob is a native of this area, has returned to his family’s 300-acre farm, and has mastered Southern cuisine.
-He became enamored with the healthy benefits of good food as a chef at Duke Hospital and as Executive Chef at Refectory Café in Durham.
-The art of creating beautifully presented and sophisticated dishes was mastered as the Chef de Cuisine at 5-star Il Palio at the Sienna Hotel in Chapel Hill.
+He became enamored with the healthy benefits of good food as a chef at Duke Law School and as Executive Chef at Refectory Café in Durham.
+The art of creating beautifully presented and sophisticated dishes was mastered as the Chef de Cuisine at the Four Diamond Il Palio of the Sienna Hotel in Chapel Hill.
 He has gained a reputation as one of the region’s best farm-to- fork chefs as evidenced by being voted “Fan Favorite” at Carolina Inn’s recent Barbecue Throwdown.
 At Table Restaurant he has wowed guests who have offered such reviews as: “Best kept secret”…”Beautifully prepared and presented”…”Unexpected treat”…”Delightful surprise”…”Delicious, remarkable meal”…”VERY impressed”… and “What a delight!”

 Chef Daniel Taylor

 Chef Daniel Taylor is classically trained in all areas of the culinary arts with over 20 years of professional experience.
 He has worked in and owned restaurants in the Triangle where he landed his 1st head chef position in Chapel Hill at the age of 24.
 His international experience includes the Cayman Islands where he served as executive chef, with a focus on harvest dinners using local, organically grown vegetables.
 Daniel also devoted 6 years working in London with Michelin Star critical acclaim.